on-site/emacs_utils/README.markdown

 * **C-x j m**: Models
 * **C-x j v**: Views

+If you want to specify a default rails root directory, do so with the default-rails-root global variable in your .emacs file:

+    (setq default-rails-root "~/path/to/my/rails/root")

 # License

 These utility scripts are licensed under the [MIT license](http://github.com/on-site/emacs_utils/blob/master/MIT-LICENSE.txt)